 If an injured worker (claimant) has a disagreement with the insurer/employer that cannot be resolved informally, the claimant can use the formal judicial process.
+The Commission's judicial process is governed by the Judicial Rules of Practice and Procedure under the Idaho Workers' Compensation Law.
 Due to the complexity of the judicial process, it is recommended that you contact an attorney.

 There are several steps and important timelines for cases that are decided by the Commission.
 We have created a flow chart showing the steps in a typical claim.